 Distance from Washington: 95 miles (1 hour, 45 minutes)

 One of the most unique day trips from Washington DC is at Luray Caverns, a cave system underneath the Blue Ridge Mountains.
 On a tour of the caverns, visitors can see magnificent, well-lit displays of stalactites and stalagmites, with paved trails and an elevator for easy access.
+Of all of the caverns in Virginia, Luray is definitely one of the most spectacular.

 One of the most unique aspects of the caverns, which you can experience first-hand on the tour, is the construction of the ‘Stalacpipe Organ,’ an organ created from the tones of hitting the different cave formations.
 Nifty, huh?